plaid/plaid-python/README.md

 Dates and date-times in requests and responses, which are represented as strings in the API and in previous client library versions, are represented in this version of the library as Python `datetime.date` or `datetime.datetime` objects.
 If you need to convert between dates and strings, you can use the `datetime.strptime` method.
 For an example, see the Retrieve Transactions sample code later in this Readme.
 For more information on the Python's `datetime` module, see [Python's official documentation](https://docs.python.org/3/library/datetime.html).

 Note that the `datetime.strptime` method [will silently remove timezone information](https://www.enricozini.org/blog/2009/debian/using-python-datetime/).
-Timezone information is required by some fields across several Plaid endpoints.
+Timezone information is required for some fields in request payloads across several Plaid endpoints.
 For these fields, not including timezone information (or passing in a string, instead of a `datetime.date` or `datetime.datetime` object) will result in an error.
 See the following sections for guidance.

-#### **Endpoints with fields that require `datetime.date` objects**
+#### **Endpoints with request fields that require `datetime.date` objects**

 * **/transactions/get** – Applicable fields: `start_date`, `end_date`.